Bob McCarthy Cup Grand Final

 “Rugby League is all about community, and without amazing volunteers in our community, competitions like the Bob McCarthy Cup just don’t happen,” said McNicholas.

-“I’d like to thank Bob York, Robert and Annette Saelman, Les Crane, Neville Peters and John Viney for the time they so generously devoted to making the Bob McCarthy Cup a success leading into the Final.
+“I’d like to thank all those who gave of their time and were so generously devoted to making the Bob McCarthy Cup a success leading into the Final.

 “Because of that contribution, these kids get to play on ANZ Stadium in front of thousands of Rabbitohs Members and supporters – It’s the dream of every aspiring Rugby League player to get a chance like this.